Mica-Technologies/minecraft-launcher/README.md

 |                   |                                                                                                                                                                                                      |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |          |

 ## Development
 There are many ways to contribute to this project.
-If you have an issue or feature suggestion, please feel free to bring it to the development team's attention by adding a GitHub Issue to the project [here](https://github.com/Mica-Technologies/Minecraft-Forge-Launcher/issues).
+If you have an issue or feature suggestion, please feel free to bring it to the development team's attention by adding a GitLab Issue to the project on the Issues tab of this repo.
 To contribute to the source code or functionality of the application, please download [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) and checkout this repository as a Maven project.

 ### Branches
 The `master` branch is a protected branch, and pushing to it is not permitted.
-Development must be completed on a secondary branch, and then merged to the main project using a pull request.
-At least one person must review all pull requests before they may be merged, and all pull requests are automatically build tested.
-If the pull request is not reviewed, or the code fails to build, the pull request cannot be merged.
+Development must be completed on a secondary branch, and then merged to the main project using a merge request.
+At least one person must review all pull requests before they may be merged, and all merge requests are automatically build tested.
+If the merge request is not reviewed, or the code fails to build, the merge request cannot be merged.